 You can also use Google Alerts to become a quoted expert in litigation trends that people are already talking about.
 As an example – say you wanted to monitor and jump in on all the online chatter on E-Discovery in Virginia.
 It would be fairly easy to find out the websites and authors who are writing about the subject.
 Then you can reach out as a source or submit an article of your own.

-- Set the alerts to be as specific as possible to avoid non-relevant results.
+3. Set the alerts to be as specific as possible to avoid non-relevant results.
 Use quotations to get results that match the order of your words exactly.
 If I set up a search for Joe Smith, I would get emailed results for every webpage where those two words appear in the whole of the article.
 “Joe Smith” would produce results which are much more specific and relevant.
 Also try using a geographic region or company to narrow the results further; put these phrases outside the quotations.
-For instance, ““Majux Marketing” Philadelphia” or ““Natural Gas Explosion” Pennsylvania”", to narrow the results.
+For instance, ““Majux Marketing Philadelphia” or ““Natural Gas Explosion” “Pennsylvania”, to narrow the results.

-- Make sure you set the frequency of the emails under the “How Many” tab.
+4. Make sure you set the frequency of the emails under the “How Often” tab.
 You might want to get notifications about top tier referral sources every day; litigation trends and competitor information, once a week.
+From the ‘Show Options’ section, you can also select referral sources for your alerts, including blogs, news outlets, web, video and books.
+Always include blogs, news outlets and web in your sources to capture info from high authority sources.